jasylwong/CV/README.md

 of Microsoft Excel
 - Setting the parameters for and running the ReMetrica catastrophe software model to assess the company's potential exposure to worldwide natural disasters
-- Sensitivity testing the assumptions and limits within the TigerEye pricing model to help management determine the appropriat amount of outwards reinsurance to purchase
+- Sensitivity testing the assumptions and limits within the TigerEye pricing model to help management determine the appropriate amount of outwards reinsurance to purchase
 - Stress testing the impact of historical and hypothetical investment risk scenarios on the company's investment portfolio using in-house analytical models linked with the Bloomberg market return platform